Reading time: 8 min.

 • Allergic reactions

 Since oil is insoluble in water, it is not a good idea to use water to dilute rosemary oil.
 However, it mixes well with certain non-volatile oils, called carrier oils.
+Learn more about the effectiveness of rosemary water for hair growth.

 Are you concerned about hair loss?